heliotropical-gits/ThompsonTetrahedron-WebApp/README.md

 As a security measure, all assets on a page need to have the same source for your browser to open it.
 This means that if you just download everything here and open the **.html** page locally with your browser, it won't work.
 If you want to play around with the app locally and without an internet connection, you can use local server tools like e.g. [http-server](https://www.npmjs.com/package/http-server) or [browser-sync](https://www.browsersync.io/#install).
-Both these examples require a local installation of [node.js](https://nodejs.org)
+(Both of these examples require a local installation of [node.js](https://nodejs.org))

 ### References